olga-f/light-color-theme/README.md

-# Colorful Light Theme with Dark Terminal - Visual Studio Code Extension
+# Light Color Theme - Visual Studio Code Extension

 Elevate your coding experience with the **Colorful Light Theme** for Visual Studio Code!